What is this document about? (9-minutes read)

 Ideas, plans, and actions

 Our company can only get value (profit) from projects that we release to production.
-Ideas and plans don’t contribute to the business unless we deliver them in production.
+Ideas and plans don’t contribute to the business unless we deliver them to our customers and users.
 Good ideas are plentiful, but good execution is often a bottleneck.
 Part of my job is ensuring our teams focus on efforts that benefit the company (in line with leadership’s direction) and stick to our plans.
 I am also a big fan of simplifying things and will always try to do it.

 If you can’t clearly tie your work, projects, or user stories to company goals, talk to your manager or reach out to me directly as soon as possible so we can prioritize.